Join the library’s free program to help

 Enjoy books together now and reap benefits as your child gains skills that will prepare him or her for learning to read independently.

-Every child enrolled in the program receives a canvas book bag for toting all those great stories, a notebook for recording the titles they read, and a music CD.
+Every child enrolled in the program receives a canvas book bag for toting all those great stories, a notebook for recording the titles they read.
 Folders with book lists and ideas for parents are included in the notebook.

 How it works